CCCD-Jamaica/.github/profile/README.md

 -	Train select member(s) of CCCD to develop and manage the website.

 ## Current Project Status
 - Website colors chosen based on the CCCD Jamaica logo and Jamaican flag.
-All colors will meet WCAG Level I & II accessibility compliance.
+  - All colors will meet WCAG Level I & II accessibility compliance.
+- Initial website will be developed wtih SvelteKit to speed up deployment and training.
+  - By Milestone 2, Drupal may be integrated as a decoupled solution.